inohmonton99/onepanel-cli/README.md

 **JOBS**
 Jobs are great for testing different aspects of a model (i.e., training on different versions of a dataset for a model that may include different labeling parameters).
 Jobs run in different containers as against workspaces
-Jobs automatically pulls out the latest code when ran
 Job command chaining is also available, you can find more information thru this [link](https://help.onepanel.io/jobs/job-command-chaining)
 Jobs also provides visualizations while training with Tensorboard.
 For full guide you can refer to this [link](https://help.onepanel.io/jobs/tensorboard-visualizations-in-jobs)
 Jobs can run in parallel which means: